Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

-## Loading and preparing OFRecord dataset
+## Loading and Preparing OFRecord Dataset

 In the article [data_input](../basics_topics/data_input.md) section, we know that because of the support of like multi-threading, scheduling of resources in OneFlow, the efficiency of processing data will be higher in OneFlow data-pipeline.
 Also, we learn about the operation in data-pipeline.